Databingo/aih/README.md

-# Aih: Realtime & up-to-date ChatGPT
+# Aih: realtime & up-to-date ChatGPT

 Use ChatGPT in terminal with contextual-sensitivity and realtime up-to-date dataset after 2021 in a single binary file.